gerardllorach/gerardllorach.github.io/Fortgeschritenne/docs/Chapter 6. Voice map.md

 }
 ```

 The older voice transformation is based on the voiced/unvoiced threshold.
 When humans get older, they have trouble generating voiced sounds.
 Therefore, an older voice will have more unvoiced sounds, like whispering.
-The vibrato is currently not implemented.
 The default value for the voiced/unvoiced threshold is 0.4 (0 equals to complete voiced synthesis, 1 to unvoiced synthesis only).
 This threshold is related to the autocorrelation and it is named tonalConfidence in the code (see  [Chapter 3](Chapter%203.%20Voice%20synthesis.md)).
 In our voice map, the threshold will go from 0.4 to 1 when the user gets closer to the extreme at the top-right corner.
 The gender voice transformation interacts with this voice transformation but with a small effect.